rahuldabgotra/rahuldabgotra.github.io/README.md

 ## License

 This project is licensed under the MIT License.
-Please refer to the [LICENSE](LICENSE) file for details.
+Check the [LICENSE](LICENSE) file for details.

+---
 Thank you for visiting my personal website repository!
 I appreciate your interest and welcome any feedback you may have.